jamkelly89/NPI_Pipeline/README.md

 A learning project practicing pipeline building within Azure Cloud.
 The tools used are Docker, Airflow, Python, BCP, and SSMS.
 The data is from the [NPPES NPI registry](https://npiregistry.cms.hhs.gov/search).

 # Why
 The NPI registry is a great data source for healthcare providers nation wide.
-Unfortunately the data is bulky and may be difficult to leverage.
+Unfortunately the data is bulky (330 columns) and may be difficult to leverage.
 The API can only return 1200 records as of this writing.
 I have a long term goal of making this data more widely available.
 In addition to making the data more widely available, I am motivated to 'clean' this data source.
 Address information within the data can be poor.
 Running the address information through an address service to create a corrected address would go a long way to track providers over time, and leverage the location data provided in the data set.

 # Architecture